jeceljr/digitalCPUzoo/drv16/README.md

 ### Datapath

-The main blocks of the datapath are the register bank, the ALU input adaptor, the ALU itself and the byte memory access adaptor.
+The main blocks of the datapath are the register bank and the ALU.
 Two multiplexers allow the data written back to the destination register be the ALU result, dIn from memory or a boolean value indicating a signed Less Than result for a comparison.
+Another multiplexor allows the A input of the ALU to either come from the registers or be the constant
+0. In the same way, another multiplexor allows the B input of the ALU to either com from the registers or the immediate value (which can be forced to the constant 0 or the constant 2 inside the control unit).

 #### ALU